 - 4. Add the remainder of the gasoline. - 5.
 Once again thoroughly agitate the container.
-Then using a funnel with a fine mesh screen to prevent the entry of water and foreign particles, pour the mixture into the snowmobile tank
+Then using a funnel with a fine mesh screen to prevent the entry of water and foreign particles, transfer mixture from container into the snowmobile tank.